Frequently Asked Questions on Thermography

 Do I need a doctor's referral to have a scan?

-You do not need a referral from your doctor to have scanning at Inner Image Clinical Thermography in Falmouth, ME.
+You do not need a referral from your doctor to have scanning at Inner Image Health Screening in Falmouth, ME.
 Most people refer themselves.
 We will happily send a copy of your report to both you and the doctor or caregiver of your choice.
 The report you receive is identical to the report your doctor receives.

 What if I get abnormal results?
 What do I do?